port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 ### Setting a default value with the jqQuery

-this creates a filter that will only show the namespaces that the entity is tagged with.
+This example contains an array input with a default value that will be equal to the tags of the entity on which the action is performed

 ```json
 {